wintdw/memory/README.md

   stack size              (kbytes, -s) 8192
   ```
 * Primitive values are stored inside stack
-* Stack memory will be recycled when function returns
+* Stack memory will be recycled when function returns.
+Stack can not be leaked
 * Heap memory can be leaked
 ## Memory Mechanism
 ### Overcommitment